 Emmy’s House Children’s Advocacy Center (EHCAC)

 The development of the Children’s Advocacy Center (CAC) is based upon the need for coordinated multi-disciplinary interventions to ensure the safety and well-being of the children in our community.
-Emmy’s House Children’s Advocacy Center provides a neutral, child-friendly location for investigative team interviews, medical examinations, multi-disciplinary team meetings and case reviews, support for child victims and non-offending family members, referrals to appropriate community resources, and provides community awareness related to child sexual abuse.
+Emmy’s House Children’s Advocacy Center provides a neutral, safe, child-friendly location for investigative team interviews, medical examinations, multi-disciplinary team meetings and case reviews, support for child victims and non-offending family members, referrals to appropriate community resources, and provides community awareness related to child sexual abuse.

 What is Child Sexual Abuse?